 - a.
-For Counsel or Attorneys Only information: - i. retained counsel for the parties in this litigation and their respective staff; - ii. actual or potential independent experts or consultants (and their administrative or clerical staff) engaged in connection with this litigation (which shall not include the current employees, officers, members, or agents of parties or affiliates of parties) who, prior to any disclosure of Classified Information to such person, have signed a document agreeing to be bound by the terms of this Protective Order (such signed document to be maintained by the attorney retaining such person) and have been designated in writing by notice to all counsel;

-iii. this court and its staff and any other tribunal or dispute resolution officer duly appointed or assigned in connection with this litigation.

-b.
-For Confidential information:
+For Counsel or Attorneys' Eyes Only information: - i. retained counsel for the parties in this litigation and their respective staff; - ii. actual or potential independent experts or consultants (and their administrative or clerical staff) engaged in connection with this litigation (which shall not include the current employees, officers, members, or agents of parties or affiliates of parties) who, prior to any disclosure of Classified Information to such person, have signed a document agreeing to be bound by the terms of this Protective Order and have been designated in writing by notice to all counsel;1 - iii. this court and its staff and any other tribunal, special master, or dispute resolution officer duly appointed or assigned in connection with this litigation; and - iv. litigation vendors, court reporters, video camera operators, translators, and other litigation support personnel. - b.
+For Confidential information: - i. the persons identified in subparagraph 2(a); - ii. the party, if a natural person; - iii. if the party is an entity, such officers or employees of the party who are actively involved in the prosecution or defense of this case who, prior to any disclosure of Confidential information to such person, have signed a document agreeing to be bound by the terms of this Protective Order; - iv. actual or potential independent experts or consultants (and their administrative or clerical staff) engaged in connection with this litigation (which shall not include the current employees, officers, members, or agents of parties or affiliates of parties) who, by their receipt of Confidential information are bound by the terms of this Protective Order - v. jury and trial consultants and their staff and mock jurors who have signed a document agreeing to be bound by the terms of this Protective Order;

+1 Designation of an expert or consultant under this provision is not a waiver of such person's status as a consulting only expert or of any otherwise exiting protection against discovery of such person's work or opinions.

-- i. the persons identified in subparagraph 2(a); - ii. the party, if a natural person; - iii. if the party is an entity, such officers or employees of the party who are actively involved in the prosecution or defense of this case who, prior to any disclosure of Confidential information to such person, have been designated in writing by notice to all counsel and have signed a document agreeing to be bound by the terms of this Protective Order (such signed document to be maintained by the attorney designating such person); - iv. litigation vendors, court reporters, and other litigation support personnel; - v. any person who was an author, addressee, or intended or authorized recipient of the Confidential information and who agrees to keep the information confidential, provided that such persons may see and use the Confidential information but not retain a copy. - c.
+- vi. any person who was an author, addressee, or intended or authorized recipient of the Confidential information and who agrees to keep the information confidential, provided that such persons may see and use the Confidential information but not retain a copy. - c.
 Such other person as this court may designate after notice and an opportunity to be heard.